Mk V

 The benefits of network synchronization are:

-It is more reliable than full-duplex (Mk III) synchronization because there is only one acoustic leg required, and the transponder does not need to hear the transceiver over the acoustic and electrical noise generated by the ROV.
+* It is more reliable than acoustic (Mk III) synchronization because there is only one acoustic leg required, and the transponder does not need to hear the transceiver over the acoustic and electrical noise generated by the ROV.

 When a Mk V transmitter is properly connected, it will click when the transducer is gently tapped with a fingernail or pencil, until it detects a Mk V receiver on the network.
 At that point it should switch to clicking at a rate of 1 to 5 Hz, depending on acoustic connection to the receiver.